How to make an inventory spreadsheet in 5 easy steps

 Once you have these four basic columns, you’ve mastered the basics of how to make an inventory spreadsheet.
 Save it and update the document on a weekly or monthly basis.

-With spreadsheet software, you can input limitless categories and products, and use formulas to make quick, automatic calculations.
-These programs also offer time-saving inventory management templates.
+With spreadsheet software, you can input limitless categories and products and use formulas to make quick, automatic calculations.
+These programs also offer time-saving inventory management templates that reduce setup time and errors.

 If you don’t have a preference, take these programs for a quick test-drive to see which one you’re most comfortable with.
 After all, you’re going to spend a lot of time tracking inventory in this spreadsheet.

 As your business grows, you may find a standard spreadsheet won’t cut it for your inventory management needs anymore.
-That’s when you may want to consider investing in inventory management software.
+At that point, limitations around automation, collaboration, and scale can slow you down.

 However, there is another cost-effective option before you make that leap: Jotform Tables, a hybrid solution that offers the user-friendliness of spreadsheets and the powerful functionality of databases.
 It has a compelling price tag: free.
 It also allows users to automate inventory management and share information with each other, which gives Jotform Tables a few big advantages over some of the other programs and templates available.